 The head injury was confirmed to be the direct cause of high blood pressure which subsequently caused a stroke in 2007 from which he died.

 On the day of the accident, he was hit as he came out of the canteen after lunch.
 A tyre was being taken from a store on a mezzanine floor and usual practice was for the tyres to be dropped down onto the floor below.

 There was no system to warn people working below.

 He was knocked unconscious and when he came round he was disorientated and weak.

 Despite asking for an ambulance he was forced to stay until the end of his shift.
-When he returned home his wife rushed him to hospital where the consequences of the accident became clear.
+When he returned home his wife rushed him to the hospital where the consequences of the accident became clear.

 He suffered severe memory loss and other problems related to his head injury meaning he was no longer able to work as a mechanic and although previously an accomplished accordion player he couldn't remember how to play.
 He also developed a stutter.

-Brain Injury had side affects
+Brain Injury had side effects

-His wife said: "Before the accident my husband was a fit and healthy man.
-Afterwards he was so frustrated because his memory was gone.
+His wife said: "Before the accident, my husband was a fit and healthy man.
+Afterwards, he was so frustrated because his memory was gone.
 He wouldn't remember that he'd just had for dinner and couldn't remember how to work on cars.
 He couldn’t even relax by playing the accordion.

 She added: "He is such a huge loss to me and all our family.
 A thoughtless practice condoned by his employers meant he ended up dead."